-(4) Compensatory change represents the change in the pension liability between December 31, 2019 and 2020 for each Named Executive Officer.
+(4) Compensatory change represents the change in the pension liability between December 31, 2021 and 2022 for each Named Executive Officer.

-(5) The calculations of reported amounts use the same actuarial assumptions and methods that are used for calculating accrued benefit obligations and annual expenses, as disclosed in the Corporation's 2020 and 2019 consolidated financial statements in Note 19, and as prescribed by International Financial Reporting Standards.
+(5) The calculations of reported amounts use the same actuarial assumptions and methods that are used for calculating accrued benefit obligations and annual expenses, as disclosed in the Corporation's 2022 and 2021 consolidated financial statements in Note 15, and as prescribed by International Financial Reporting Standards.
 The methods and assumptions used to determine estimated amounts will not be identical to the methods and assumptions used by other issuers so, as a result, the figures may not be directly comparable across issuers.
 All amounts shown above are based on assumptions and represent contractual entitlements that may change over time.

-The table below includes amounts from AEZS Germany's defined-contribution plans.
-Any difference between (i) the sum of the Accumulated Value at Start of Year column plus the Compensatory column and (ii) the Accumulated Value at End of Year column is attributable to the employee's contributions to the pension plan during the year ended December 31, 2020, as well as changes in the foreign exchange rate, each employee's contributions being made in Euros.
+The table above includes amounts from AEZS Germany's defined-contribution plans.
+Any difference between (i) the sum of the "accumulated value at start of year" column plus the "compensatory" column and (ii) the "accumulated value at end of year" column is attributable to the employee's contributions to the pension plan during the year ended December 31, 2022, as well as changes in the foreign exchange rate, each employee's contributions being made in Euros.